aather/abyss/README.md

 $ sudo apt-get install -y fio

 Agent sets the filesystem, storage and starts the test.
-Requested file system, device and fio options are are set in **env.pl** file:
+Requested file system, device and fio options are set in **env.pl** file:
 ```
   @filesystems=('xfs');		    Supported filesystems: ('xfs','ext4','zfs') to run tests.
   This sets up type of file system to use for IO benchmark.
 Multiple file system can be listed